roytang/blog/content/quotes/tic.md

 ### 465

-<hunter> we dont have ample time for future projects either
+&lt;hunter&gt; we dont have ample time for future projects either

-<hunter> we just keep getting into time debt
+&lt;hunter&gt; we just keep getting into time debt

 ---